hmrc/carf-stubs/README.md

 # carf-stubs

-This is a placeholder README.md for a new repository
+This is the backend stubs repository for the Crypto Asset Reporting Framework (CARF) team's registration journey

 ### License